A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Experiment Details

 \textbf{\gp}: For single-objective problems, we use \gps with a Mat\'{e}rn $5/2$ kernel, adaptive scale, a length-scale prior of Gamma$(3, 6)$, and an output-scale prior of Gamma$(2.0, 0.15)$, which combine with the marginal likelihood to form a posterior which we optimize for hyperparameter learning.
 For multi-objective problems, we use the same \gp to independently model each objective.

+\textbf{\ibnn}: We use \ibnns with 3 hidden layers and the ReLU activation function.
+We set the variance of the weights to 10.0, and the variance of the bias to 1.6.
+For multi-objective problems, we independently model each objective.

+For each of the following surrogate models which include neural networks, we use MLPs with 3 hidden layers and 128 nodes each.
+During each iteration of Bayesian optimization, we use a grid search over prior variance (0.1, 1.0, 10.0) and likelihood variance (0.1, 0.32, 1.0) to find the combination which maximizes $\mathcal{L}$, where $\mathcal{L}$ represents the likelihood of the surrogate model on a random 20\% of the existing function evaluations when the model is trained on the other 80\%.

 \textbf{\dkl}: We set up the base kernel using the same Mat\'{e}rn $5/2$ kernel that we use for \gps.
-For the feature extractor, we use the same model parameters as found in our full \hmc search.
+For the feature extractor, we use the model parameters as explained above.
 For multi-objective problems, we independently model each objective.

-\textbf{\ibnn}: We use \ibnns with 3 hidden layers and the ReLU activation function.
-We set the variance of the weights to 10.0, and the variance of the bias to 1.3.
-For multi-objective problems, we independently model each objective.

-\textbf{\hmc}: We use \hmc with an adaptive step size, and we do a small search over different architectures and model choices for each problem.
-We use MLPs for all experiments, and we first do a grid search over MLP architectures, where we run all combinations of width (64, 128, 256), and depth (2, 3, 4, 5) with the prior and likelihood variance set to 1.0.
-From the best performing run, we then fix the width and depth of the network and do a grid search over the prior variance (0.1, 1.0, and 10.0) and likelihood variance (0.1, 1.0, and 10.0).
+\textbf{\hmc}: We use \hmc with an adaptive step size, and we choose the architecture as explained above.
 We model multi-objective problems by setting the number of nodes in the final layer equal to the number of objectives.

-\textbf{\sghmc}: We use \sghmc with minibatch size of 5 using the same model parameters as found in our full \hmc search.
+\textbf{\sghmc}: We use \sghmc with minibatch size of 5 and neural network architecture as indicated above.
+We follow the implementation in \citet{springenberg2016bayesian} and use scale-adaptive \sghmc with a heteroskedastic likelihood variance as determined by the output of the neural network.
 We model multi-objective problems by setting the number of nodes in the final layer equal to the number of objectives.

-\textbf{\lla}: We use the same model parameters as found in our \hmc search.
+\textbf{\lla}: We use the model architecture as explained.
 We model multi-objective problems by setting the number of nodes in the final layer equal to the number of objectives.

-\textbf{\ensemble}: We use an ensemble of 10 models, each with the same architecture as found in the \hmc search.
+\textbf{\ensemble}: We use an ensemble of 5 models, each with the architecture explained above.
 Each model is trained on a random 80\% of the function evaluations.
 We model multi-objective problems by setting the number of nodes in the final layer equal to the number of objectives.

 We run multiple trials for all experiments, where each trial starts with a different set of initial function evaluations drawn using a Sobol sampler.